FIRST® Equity, Diversity, and Inclusion Initiatives and Grants

 The STEM Equity Community Innovation grants supports communities with underserved and underrepresented students and help them develop new, innovative approaches to tackle the education gap.

-This year we supported school districts with majority populations of underserved, underrepresented and vulnerable youth by providing small grants for establishing and expanding their FIRST programs.
+We have supported school districts with majority populations of underserved, underrepresented and vulnerable youth by providing small grants for establishing and expanding their FIRST programs.

 The grant application is not open at this time.